 You will need to train your Saint Bernard as soon as possible.
-This isn’t because they are particularly stubborn, but because they grow to be so large.
-Pups who aren’t properly trained will definitely be toppling people over from excitement, and can very easily cause injury!
+This isn’t because they are particularly stubborn but because they grow so large.
+Pups who aren’t properly trained will definitely be toppling people over from excitement and can very easily cause injury.
 This means training needs to start at a young age.

 Socialization is important in helping your Saint Bernard realize their own strength.
 Thankfully, this is easily done.
 The breed is by nature friendly and sociable.
 They will quickly warm up to new faces.

 However, they can also be protective in situations where their family is uneasy, though it usually takes a lot for them to feel threatened.
 Socialization is a great way to ensure that your dog doesn’t grow up shy or anxious.
 Enrolling your Saint in a puppy kindergarten class is recommended to help them learn appropriate behavior among other dogs.

 Saint Bernards are large, powerfully built dogs with much vigor in their bodies.
 When purchased from a reputable breeder, you can expect your dog to be pretty healthy.
 However, as this is a giant breed, they tend to live shorter lives than smaller breeds do.
 These dogs only tend to live around 8 to 10 years.
 As such, it’s important to invest in their health so those years are the best they can be.
 Many healthy Saints can live longer than their life expectancy.